 Emily has loved animals for as long as I can remember.
 She has always had a strong desire to work with animals when she is older.
 So, when she requested (more like begged) for a veterinarian unit study I happily obliged.
-But, I knew this unit would need to be bigger and better than any unit before because we have done a veterinarian unit in the past.
 I got to work and planned a month long unit study that would consist of three mini units on pet, farm, and zoo veterinarian.

-The two main things we will be using throughout the entire unit study include Usborne Vet Academy and So You Want to be Veterinarian PBL.
-These are both broken down into pet, farm, and zoo categories though so will work through them in that manner.
+The main thing we will be using throughout the entire unit study is the Usborne Vet Academy.
+It is broken down into pet, farm, and zoo categories so will work through them in that manner.
 We will also be working our way through the Veterinarian Science Kit from Scientific Explorer.